Skip to content

 Significantly.
 Many Florida carriers now require roof-condition certifications at policy renewal once the roof reaches 15 years old, and a meaningful share of policies will not renew on roofs past 20 years.
 The right move on an aging roof in Florida is often replacement before the policy non-renews, even if the roof would survive another storm season — losing the policy and re-shopping in the current Florida market is more expensive than the replacement itself.

-What roof material is best for Tampa?
+Which roof material works for Tampa?

 For most homeowners: an architectural asphalt shingle with a high wind rating (130+ mph) and FL-approved fastener pattern, or a NOA-approved tile system on Spanish-revival and bay-front homes where the architecture justifies the cost.
 Standing-seam metal handles hurricane wind, salt-air corrosion, and high-UV exposure better than asphalt and is gaining share on coastal applications.
 See our metal roofing service hub for the system-by-system breakdown.